 Permanent Rose (PV19)

-This is a beautiful quin rose with a slightly blue undertone.
+This is a gorgeous quin rose with a slightly blue undertone.
 It paints well, but even on sale, it currently costs around $15 for a 15 ml tube.
 That’s more than M. Graham’s Quin Rose ($10), Daniel Smith’s Quin Rose ($13), and even pricey Winsor & Newton’s Permanent Rose ($14).
-Other brands of PV19 are just as lovely and cost less.
+Unless you value size to the 37ml tube, other brands of PV19 are just as lovely and cost less.

 Prussian Blue (PB27)